 Take nothing but photographs.

-There is even more to see and do at Gila Cliff Dwellings including a trailhead museum with displays sharing the history of the area, museum exhibits with artifacts at the visitor center, and a 15-minute video.
+There is even more to see and do at Gila Cliff Dwellings including a trailhead museum, museum exhibits with artifacts at the visitor center, and a 15-minute video.

 Weather is extremely variable-Summers are usually in the 80s but approach 100 degree F, winters have occasional snow or temperatures near zero F. Thunderstorms are common in the summer and early fall, usually in the afternoon.
 Thunderstorms may cause temporary lightning closures.